1990–91 Golden State Warriors season

 The 1990–91 Golden State Warriors season was the 45th season for the Golden State Warriors in the National Basketball Association, and their 28th season in the San Francisco Bay Area.

+Season summary

+Off-season

 The Warriors received the eleventh overall pick in the 1990 NBA draft, and selected power forward Tyrone Hill out of Xavier University.
 The trio of Chris Mullin, Mitch Richmond, and second-year star Tim Hardaway were given the name "Run TMC" during the regular season.
-In the opening game, the Warriors defeated the Denver Nuggets 162–158, the highest-scoring regulation game in NBA history; despite their scoring prowess, the team was limited defensively.